Mortal/csaudk-submitj/tasks/mingap/README.md

 **Your task** is to implement the following methods in the `Augment` class:

-* `Augment.leaf()` - this method should create a new `Augment` object containing augmented data for a leaf in the tree
+* `Augment.leaf()` - this method should create a new `Augment` object containing augmented data for a leaf in the tree.
+  Remember that a leaf in a red-black tree corresponds to an empty subtree containing no keys.
 * `Augment.combine(Augment left, Augment right, int key)` - this method should create a new `Augment` object containing augmented data for an internal node in the tree, where `left` and `right` are the `Augment` objects stored with